Overview

 Procedures

-Sponsoring External Speakers
+Events with External Speakers

 Issuing Invitations to External Speakers

-Sponsoring organizations shall abide by and follow such time, place, and manner restrictions as outlined in the university's Expressive Activities policy.
+Sponsoring organizations shall abide by and follow such time, place, and manner restrictions as outlined in the university's Expressive Activities Policy.

 An External Speaker Notification Form must be electronically submitted by an officer of a registered student, faculty, or staff organization, or by an administrative department head desiring to sponsor a proposed external speaker, no later than 10 class days prior to the date of the proposed speaking engagement.